Skip to content

 This means such services must account for less than half of its overall activities and income.

-If you are uncertain that you meet the eligibility criteria, please contact Mu’minah Iqbal via muminah.iqbal@nationalvoices.org.uk or 07442517280 and they can advise.
+If you are uncertain that you meet the eligibility criteria, please contact Mu’minah Iqbal via muminah.iqbal@nationalvoices.org.uk or 0744 2517 280 and she will help you.
 If you don’t meet the eligibility criteria but would like to engage with the CQC or the Voices for Health Equity Partnership, please don’t hesitate to reach out at the same email address.